TrentPierce/Gravity-toast/README.md

 Gravity-toast
 =============

-Using the accelerometer, the app tells the user which side of the screen is pointed towards the ground
+Using the accelerometer, the android app tells the user which side of the screen is pointed towards the ground.